edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

     $ gel-py

 It's going to automatically locate the `.edgeql` file and generate types for it.
-Once that is done, let's use those types to create the endpoint in ``main.py``:
+We can inspect generated code in `app.queries/get_users_async_edgeql.py`.
+Once that is done, let's use those types to create the endpoint in `main.py`:

 .. code-block:: python
     from edgedb import create_async_client
     from .queries.get_users_async_edgeql import get_users as get_users_query, GetUsersResult

     gel_client = create_async_client()

     @app.get("/users")
     async def get_users() -> list[GetUsersResult]:
         return await get_users_query(gel_client)

-With that, we've added our first CRUD endpoint!
-Let's verify it works as
+Let's verify it that works as expected:
-expected:

 .. code-block:: bash
     $ curl -X 'GET' \